skip to content

-My thesis, "Practical and societal implications of machine learning security", was supervised by Professor Robert Mullins and the late Professor Ross Anderson.
+My thesis, "Technical and societal implications of machine learning security", was supervised by Professor Robert Mullins and the late Professor Ross Anderson.
 My research was supported by the Harding Distinguished Postgraduate Scholars Programme.

 Biography